Canadian killed by police converted to Islam after troubled childhood

-He was living under a so-called peace bond that barred him from using social media and required him to undergo religious counseling when he was shot during a police raid in a small Ontario town.
+Driver, who would have turned 25 next week, was living under a so-called peace bond that barred him from using social media and required him to undergo religious counselling when he was shot during a police raid in a small Ontario town.

 He first came to the attention of police in December 2014 and was arrested in 2015 for supporting the militant group Islamic State on social media.
 He had openly spoken to Canadian media about his belief that Canada and its allies should expect retribution for their war against Islamic State.